-Back in the day, maybe ten years or so ago, releasing music involved a lot of commercial labour.
+Back in the day, maybe ten years or so ago, releasing music involved a lot of commercial labor.
 An artist might work on a few songs over an extended period of time, then shrink wrap them into a nicely packaged CD.
-And while this process still exists (the amount of records that are floating in the ether with release dates extending into the latter end of this year is ridiculous), there’s a whole new format: the loosie – a track that is of the moment, uploaded to YouTube, to Spotify or Bandcamp, and not tied into a future project’s release strategy.
+And while this process still exists (the amount of records that are floating in the ether with release dates extending into the latter end of this year is ridiculous), there’s a whole new format: the loosie—a track that is of the moment, uploaded to YouTube, to Spotify or Bandcamp, and not tied into a future project’s release strategy.

 This format has been around for a minute (shout-out to anyone who used Soundcloud during its golden years).
-Right now, though, it’s being utilised in a brilliant way by, say, Tyler, the Creator, who has over the past few months released a bunch of new tracks (read: verses) that’ve further coloured the ambience of his last album, 2017’s Flower Boy.
+But right now it’s being used in a brilliant way by, say, Tyler, the Creator, who has over the past few months released a bunch of new tracks (read: verses) that’ve further colored the ambience of his last album, 2017’s Flower Boy.
 The latest of these tracks arrived on Tuesday in the form of “PEACH FUZZ” and "GELATO" (listen below), and let’s be honest, they sound like summer personified: of crushing hard in the sunshine, perspiring in the golden hour heat.

 That said, more than ever, we’re existing in an era where releasing a loosie at the right time can either be prime real estate, a way to keep up momentum, or simply to fling a piece of music out into the world.
 Ultimately: it is a more freeing form of creative expression.
 With that in mind, here are some of the other good loose tunes that’ve been breathing their way into 2018 (and hopefully beyond).